anisanurjanah/Mobile-Course-Retrofit/README.md

 ## 📝 License

-This project is for learning and educational purposes only.
+This project was developed as part of a course submission and is intended for educational purposes only.